briantuckerdesign/webflow-duplicate-cms-collection/README.md

 ### Install dependencies

 You need Bun to run this project.
-You can install it[here](https://bun.sh/install).
+You can install it [here](https://bun.sh/install).

 ```bash
 bun install